-To better quantify deductions for irregularity of the radius of looping figures, the Judge divides the loop into quadrants.
+To better quantify deductions for irregularity in the radius of looping figures, the Judge divides the loop into quadrants.
 Any variation in the radius from one quadrant to the next can be downgraded a fixed number of points depending on the magnitude of the variation.
 The goal of each Judge is to develop a reproducible method to judge all loops with the same criteria.

-In judging loops, a common error is for the vertical diameter of the loop to be larger than the horizontal diameter.
-This is often called an "L" shaped loop.
-(Fig 8.5.18) Less common are loops with a horizontal diameter greater than the vertical.
-This is called an egg-shaped or pumpkinshaped loop.
-(Fig 8.5.19) Another common error is in varying the radius of the final quadrant performing an "e"

-shaped loop.
-(Fig 8.5.20) Whatever method is used, standard downgrades should be applied for each of these errors.
-Additional downgrades should be applied based on the magnitude of variation.
+A common error is for the vertical diameter of the loop to be larger than the horizontal diameter.
+This is often called an "L" shaped loop (Fig 8.5.18), Less common are loops with a horizontal diameter greater than the vertical.
+This is called an egg-shaped or pumpkin-shaped loop (Fig 8.5.19).
+Another common error is in varying the radius of the final quadrant performing an "e" shaped loop (Fig 8.5.20).
+Whatever method is used, standard downgrades must be applied for each of these errors.
+Additional downgrades must be applied based on the magnitude of variation.